vlada123m22/PAD/README.md

 #### Pull requests & Merging strategy:

 - A PR needs one approval before being merged
-- Merging strategy: squash and merge
+- Merging strategy: squash and merge, merge commit, rebase
 - No pull requests to main will be approved, until the changes are tested in develop

 ## Service Boundaries